Function Words as Statistical Cues for Language Learning: How Are Function Words Represented and Deployed?

 \paragraph{Experiment Setup.} We probe attention patterns to examine whether successful learning is associated with specialized representations for function words.
 We apply the probing method of \citet{aoyama-wilcox-2025-language} to identify attention heads that consistently attend to function words across BLiMP categories (see Appendix~\ref{attentionprobing} for details).
 Models trained without function words (\NoFunc) are excluded from this analysis.

 \paragraph{Results.} Figure~\ref{fig:attresults} shows a clear divergence across conditions.
-Models trained with \NaturalFunc\ exhibit a highly concentrated pattern of function-word attention: a small number of heads, primarily in Layers 3 and 4, account for the majority of function-word attention across BLiMP categories.
+Models trained with \NaturalFunc\ exhibit a highly concentrated pattern of function word attention: a small number of heads, primarily in Layers 3 and 4, account for the majority of function word attention across BLiMP categories.
 This pattern indicates the emergence of specialized representations tied to function words when all three distributional properties are present.
-In contrast, conditions that disrupt either frequency (\MoreFunc) or structural predictability (\RandDep) fail to produce similarly concentrated representations.
-Attention to function words in these models is diffuse and inconsistent, suggesting that the absence of these properties prevents the formation of stable function-word representations.
+In contrast, conditions that disrupt structural predictability (\RandDep~or \BigramDep) or phrase boundaries (\CrossBound) do not produce similarly concentrated representations.
+The \FiveFunc\ condition shows a more concentrated pattern, likely because of the limited function vocabulary (n=5).
+Attention to function words in these models is diffuse, suggesting a link between how these words are represented internally and the grammatical abilities of the models.

-The \FiveFunc\ condition shows an intermediate pattern: despite extreme frequency, reduced lexical diversity weakens specialization, indicating that frequency alone is insufficient without differentiated structural association.
-Finally, although \CrossBound\ achieves comparable performance to \NaturalFunc\ in our previous experiment, its function-word attention is more sparsely distributed across heads, suggesting that similar behavioral outcomes may arise from different internal representations.
+To confirm that this observation is not due to chance, we visualize the function heads from two additional random seeds in Appendix~\ref{functionhead}.
+We further aggregate the number of function heads across all heads and layers, and compute the entropy of this distribution across three random seeds.
+The results are reported in Table~\ref{entropy} in Appendix~\ref{per_seed}.
+We find that \NaturalFunc~ exhibits lower mean entropy and standard deviation, indicating that function word representations are concentrated in a small number of heads and that this pattern is stable across random seeds.